 The Family Justice Board was set up to improve the performance of the family justice system and to ensure the best possible outcomes for children who come into contact with it.

-- the Family Justice Council - providing independent expert advice to the board
+- the Family Justice Council which provides independent expert advice to the Board

 |Anthony Douglas||Chief Executive, Cafcass|

-Sir James Munby, President of the Family Division, sits on the board as an observer as do two representatives from the Family Justice Young People’s Board.
+Sir James Munby, President of the Family Division, sits on the Board as an observer as does a representative from the Family Justice Young People’s Board.

 Terms of reference

-You can see the most recent terms of reference (PDF, 11.1KB, 2 pages) for the group.
+You can see the most recent terms of reference (PDF, 11.4KB, 1 page) for the group.